Setuid: Effects

-The setuid and setgid flags have different effects, depending on whether they are applied to a file, to a directory or binary executable or non binary executable file.
+The setuid and setgid flags have different effects, depending on whether they are applied to a file, to a directory or binary executable or non-binary executable file.
 The setuid and setgid flags have an effect only on binary executable files and not on scripts (e.g., Bash, Perl, Python).

 When set on an executable file

 When the setuid or setgid attributes are set on an executable file, then any users able to execute the file will automatically execute the file with the privileges of the file's owner (commonly root) and/or the file's group, depending upon the flags set.
 This allows the system designer to permit trusted programs to be run which a user would otherwise not be allowed to execute.
 These may not always be obvious.
-For example, the ping command may need access to networking privileges that a normal user cannot access; therefore it may be given the setuid flag to ensure that a user who needs to ping another system can do so, even if their own account does not have the required privilege for sending packets.
+For example, the ping command may need access to networking privileges that a normal user cannot access; therefore it may be given the setuid flag to ensure that a user who needs to ping another system can do so, even if their account does not have the required privilege for sending packets.